-Next Link provides support services for women, men and children in South Gloucestershire who are, or have been victims of domestic abuse.
+Next Link Plus provides support services for women, men, children and members of the LGBT community in South Gloucestershire who are or have been victims of domestic abuse.
 Their services include telephone help and advice, safe house accommodation, community outreach services and group programmes.

-Next Link South Gloucestershire domestic abuse telephone help lines are open on 0800 4700 280:
+Next Link Plus South Gloucestershire domestic abuse telephone help lines are open on 0800 4700 280

 - 8:30am – 5:30pm Monday to Friday